-This set of notes has been developed in conjunction with the teaching of Math 31S (Calculus II with Applications to the Life Sciences) at Pomona College during the fall semester of 2011.
+This set of notes has been developed in conjunction with the teaching of Math 31S (Calculus II with Applications to the Life Sciences) at Pomona College during the fall semesters of 2011 and of 2016.
 The main goal of the course is to introduce and develop some of the topics in a second semester Calculus course in the context of problems arising in the life sciences.
-In particular, we will study how integral and differential calculus can be applied to solve problems that come up in population biology; some of those problems are concerned with the description of the evolution in time of the size of the population of a given species, as well as the interaction of several species living in a common environment.
+In particular, we will study how integral and differential calculus can be applied to solve problems that come up in population biology; some of the size of the population of a given species, as well as the interaction of several species living in a common environment.
 Analysis of this type of problems leads naturally to differential equations.
 These are mathematical expressions involving an unknown function (which one seeks to find) and its derivatives.

 We will spend the first part of the course learning how to analyze the differential equations that come up in the study of the problems mentioned above.
 Some of the equations can be solved using integral calculus, but others cannot be solved easily, and so the best one can do is to use approximations, in particular, linear approximations, to analyze them.
-We will see that sometimes those approximate solutions to the equations actually tell us a lot about the system we are studying.
+We will see that sometimes those approximate solutions of the equations actually tell us a lot about the system we are studying.